A Guide to Launching a Food Truck Business

 Success Stories

 While still a relatively new sector, there are brands that have successfully established a name for themselves.
-The Balkan Burger food truck was launched by brother and sister team, Bojan and Lidija Ivanovic, on a hunch, with only R5,000 in 2012.
+The Balkan Burger food truck was launched by brother and sister team, Bojan and Lidija Ivanovic, on a hunch, with only R 5 000 in 2012.
 The brand is well-known for its Serbian-inspired cheeseburgers.

-Other forerunners in the sector are Sumting Fresh, which offers cocktails and chicken dishes, founded by entrepreneurs Hezron Louw and Andrew Leeuw.
+Other forerunners in the sector include Sumting Fresh, which offers cocktails and chicken dishes, founded by entrepreneurs Hezron Louw and Andrew Leeuw.
 Today it is a globally recognised food brand, loved the world over for its creative cuisine and exuberant service style.

-Laws & Regulations
+Laws and Regulations

 In addition to business registration, certain businesses are required to get a business license in terms of the Businesses Act, this includes businesses making or selling food that can go off.